-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Mirae Asset ESG Emerging Asia ex China Legal entity identifier: Equity Fund 2221005IJ6O7NL26SJ66
+Product name: Mirae Asset ESG Emerging Asia ex China Equity Fund Legal entity 2221005IJ6O7NL26SJ66